medhavi27/ASO-Web-App/documents/design-journey.md

 We will also include an image gallery so that the client may showcase any pictures of the events the club holds, club members, etc. This will also give the audience a visual perspective of the type of events and the community the club brings together.

+Once you click on an image in the gallery, you will be able to see details, which we will implement using query string parameters.

 We can also add a filter/search function on the members page so that if the user would like to search for a name, position, year, or major then it'll show up the corresponding data.

+We also added the ability to add blog posts, images to the image gallery, and events.
+We also are going to implement a form to take attendance, which will make the website a comprehensive place to view data and do things for the eboard.

 ## Work Distribution